arnabAdhikary98/assignment-java-masai/README.md

 - Created a Function to check if a char is lowerCase or not.
 - Created a function to print Non-Primes from 2 to a given limit.
 - Created a function to print Primes from 2 to a given limit.
+- Created a function to check if a number is prime or not.